I have to admit that I come across as a confident person, but really I am a chicken!

 So here I am making a public proclamation that I will actively choose to begin working on what the still small voice has laid heavy on my heart.
 Ready, set, here I go!!!!!!!

 Life sometimes just feels so full.
 Sometimes too full.
 I am wondering how it got that way.

 Since having health problems for over a year now, I have tried to slow down and yet I still feel like I am running around like a crazy person.
 At the end of the day I continue to ask myself, "What did I accomplish today?"
 And sometimes I can't think of anything but yet my day felt so full.

 Why do I choose to do this to myself each day?
 I know I need to slow down.
 I had physio today and yikes am I sore right now.
 I felt really good when I came home but right now I feel really tight and sore, and well, like a truck hit me.
 Physiotherapists really know how to hurt a person. :) But I know that I will continue to get better from this.
 That all of this pain will help me in the long run.

-Kinda sounds like how God works in us a lot of the time doesn't it?
-Well, it is how he works in me most of the time.
-You know the character building exercises that He puts in our lives, so that we can continue to grow to me more like Him?
+Kinda sounds like life lessons.
+Well, it is how it works for me most of the time.
+You know the character building exercises that we go through in our lives?
 It really sucks when you are in those places in your life, but then in the end when you can see what you were learning and how it helped you.
 In a weird and yet wonderful way it all seems worth it in the end.

 I guess that is what physio is going to do for me.
 I am not going to feel like a 90 year old woman anymore.
 I will be able to run and play with our daughters again.
 I wish I wasn't in this place right now but I know that I am taking the right steps, on the right path to get to where I need to be.
 I just have to figure out how to slow down this ride of life that seems like it is spinning out of control.
 I know I need to cut somethings out of my life, but where do you start cutting?
 Who do you cut?